tliron/commonlog/README.md

 A FAQ is: Why not standardize on the built-in [slog](https://pkg.go.dev/log/slog) API?
-Slog indeed is a big step forward for Go, not only because it supports structured messages, but also because it decouples the handler, an interface, from the logger.
-This enables alternative backends, a feature tragically missing from Go's [log library](https://pkg.go.dev/log).
+Slog indeed is a big step forward for Go, not only because it supports structured messages, but also because it decouples the handler (an interface) from the logger.
+This enables alternative backends, a feature tragically missing from Go's [older log library](https://pkg.go.dev/log).
 Unfortunately, slog was introduced only in Go 1.21 and is thus not used by much go Go's pre-1.21 ecosystem of 3rd-party libraries.
-CommonLog supports slog both as a backend and as a sink, so you can easily mix the CommonLog API with slog API *and* handling.
+CommonLog supports slog *both* as a backend *and* as a sink, so you can easily mix the CommonLog API with slog API *and* loggers.

 Features
 --------